AIshutin/aishutin.github.io/_posts/2020-07-26-metachallenge.md

 ### The conclusion

 It was more than a month-long competition.
-But despite the fact that I win Metachallenge, I gained nearly nothing - only a T-shirt and bottle.
+But despite the fact that I won Metachallenge, I gained nearly nothing - only a T-shirt and bottle.
 The organizers promised an internship, but they did not fulfill their word.

 On the other hand, it was a useful experience for me.
 It gave me an idea of what I did wrong.
 It's said, "fail fast".